 Register your project on the USGBC’s LEED Online platform to formally initiate the certification process.
 This establishes your project record and allows access to online resources.

-Create a detailed plan outlining how you will achieve each chosen credit.
-This plan should include:
+Map out how you’ll achieve each credit.
+Your plan should include:

 Develop a comprehensive application that details your project’s sustainable building strategies and demonstrates how you achieved your targeted LEED credits.
 Include: